tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 12 - Risk Analysis and Safety in Robotics and Automation.md

 	3. Mitigate the hazardous conditions (eg, cooling, sprinklers, emergency evacuation system
 4. **Event consequence assessment**: This step involves using analytical modelling tool to assess the hazard potential and subsequently translate into the potential consequences.
 5. **Estimation of frequency (or Probability)**: This step involve analytical modelling tool to assess the hazard potential and subsequently translate into the potential consequences (harm to people, assets, contamination)
-6. **Risk assessment and evaluation**: Assess risk by combining results of previous event likelyhood and consequence steps for
+6. **Risk assessment and evaluation**: Assess risk by combining results of previous event likelihood and consequence steps for each failure scenario and associated consequences.
+	1. Define risk acceptance criteria
+	2. Develop strategies to avoid hazards, failure of barriers
+	3. Optimize at the system level

+## Types of Risks
+Can be categorized by cause of risk or nature o

 # Additional Content
 ---